TheSunCat/Octopuzzler/README.md

 numbered from 00 to 14.
 Take note that these levels do not have a suffix such as "txt", denoting a text document.
 Instead of "level00.txt", the example level is simply "level00".

+Incorrectly formatted levels will crash on load.
+Glhf!